Mymyilmaz/idmanagement.gov/_implement/unifyia-guide.md

 <b>Cryptographic Keys</b>
 </td>
 <td>
-Secure digital codes that are used to encrypt and decrypt data, ensuring confidentiality, integrity, and authenticity in communication and data storage.
+Secure digital codes used to encrypt and decrypt data, ensuring confidentiality, integrity, and authenticity in communication and data storage.
 </td>
 </tr>
 <tr>